Sam Reid (actor): Film and television

 In 2019, Reid played Mikey, the boyfriend of Sunny, in Standing Up for Sunny, a rom-com that "successfully breaks down barriers around disability and mental illness".
 That same year, he played Young Max opposite Phoebe Tonkin in the supernatural mystery Bloom, which centres around an enchanted plant that can revive physical youth.
 Reid portrayed young teacher Ray in the drama miniseries The Hunting (2019).
 It explores a teen nude photo scandal affecting schools and families while exposing systemic misogyny.
 In the gothic drama Lambs of God (2019), Reid played Father Ignatius, a priest assigned to reclaim a monastery for the church by relocating the last three nuns of the Order of St. Agnes.
 The nuns were portrayed by Ann Dowd, Essie Davis, and Jessica Barden.
 According to Dom Fisher of Geek Vibe Nation, Reid "goes through such a transformative metamorphosis that only a skilled actor could pull off".
 His performance earned him his first nomination for the AACTA Award for Best Lead Actor in a Television Drama.

 In 2021, Reid portrayed Sergeant Klintoff in Leah Purcell's feature directorial debut, The Drover's Wife, a First Nations revisionist Western thriller.
 From 2021 to 2025, Reid played rising news presenter Dale Jennings in the ABC series The Newsreader.
 Kelsie Mattson of Collider described his performance as "demonstrative of Reid's range", whilst Helen Hawkins of The Arts Desk praised his "impressively delicate performance, an unnamed fear lurking behind his confident smile".
-For this role, Reid received two AACTA Awards for Best Lead Actor in a Television Drama nominations.
+For this role, Reid received three AACTA Awards for Best Lead Actor in a Television Drama nominations.

 Since 2022, Reid has starred as Lestat de Lioncourt in the AMC television series Interview with the Vampire.
 His performance has received widespread praise from critics.
 Kayleigh Donaldson of Consequence described Reid's performance as "directly taken from the novels, as opposed to the camp eccentricity of Tom Cruise".
 Reid was included in IndieWires 28 Best Film and TV Performances of 2022, which stated: "Every minute of Reid's performance here is a master class in manipulation".
 Similarly, Daniel Fienberg of The Hollywood Reporter praised Reid's ability to "convincingly command every room" in his review of the series.
-He was nominated for Critics' Choice Television Award for Best Supporting Actor in a Drama Series for his performance.
+He was nominated for the 2025 Critics' Choice Television Award for Best Supporting Actor in a Drama Series for his performance.
+In 2026, Reid released the singles "Long Face", "All Fall Down", a cover of Billy Idol's "Dancing with Myself", "Butterscotch Bitch", and "Your Biggest Fan" for the series' third season The Vampire Lestat, renamed after Anne Rice's 1985 novel of same name, in which Lestat becomes a rock star.
+Reid was credited in the songs as The Vampire Lestat.
+On 2 June 2026, Reid performed a one-night only concert in-character at the Beacon Theatre in New York City.